 While guidelines recommend that all patients diagnosed with advanced lung cancer should have genetic testing done, this study showed that only 7% of patients that qualify to have their genes sequenced actually do.
 This is due to a variety of reasons such as the financial cost of testing and lack of education about these resources.

 Outcomes4Me became a founding member of CancerX

-Last week at ASCO, CancerX announced its more than 90 founding members, including Outcomes4Me.
+Last week at ASCO 2023, CancerX announced its more than 90 founding members, including Outcomes4Me.
 CancerX was announced by President Joe Biden in February 2023 as part of The White House’s reignited national Cancer Moonshot initiative.
 Led by the Office of the National Coordinator for Health Information Technology (ONC) branch of the Department of Health and Human Services (HHS), CancerX is a National Innovation Accelerator Initiative designed to bring digital solutions to healthcare to improve cancer patient outcomes.
-We’re excited to be a part of this partnership.
+We’re excited to be a part of this partnership to support lung cancer patients at ASCO 2023.
 Click here to learn more about CancerX and our role as a founding member.